TheochemUI/eOn/docs/source/user_guide/ase_pot.md

 If you installed eOn from conda-forge or prefer not to build from source, the [external potential](project:ext_pot.md) interface provides the same calculator flexibility through file-based communication.
-It works out of the box with any eOn install at the cost of per-call process overhead.
+It works with any eOn install at the cost of per-call process overhead.